-For LCU, 2020 was a year unlike any other.
-The impacts of the COVID-19 pandemic were felt by our members, our community, our staff, the Credit Union, and everyone else.
-Physical distancing, plexiglass, hand sanitizer, masks, etc have all become a part of our "pandemic-normal", pandemic or not LCU's focus will always be to serve the member to the best of our ability.
+LCU experienced challenges in 2021, much like in 2020, that were unprecedented.
+The COVID-19 pandemic continued to impact our members, our community, our staff, the Credit Union, and everyone else.
+Physical distancing, plexiglass, hand sanitizer, masks, etc were all a part of our daily lives.
+Despite these pandemic requirements, LCU's focus was, and will always be, to serve our members to the best of our ability.